datakind/datakit-housing-fall-2024/README.md

 Turn research and analysis into action by creating mock-ups, user flows, written documents, or experimental applications to help folks understand the potential of a really good solution.

 ## Accessing the data
 DataKind has compiled initial socio-economic datasets for two states: Florida and California.
 This data covers 350+ variables at the county and Census tract levels.
-We’ve stored this data in GitHub for you to work with.
-These datasets are sourced from DataKind’s own [Economic Opportunity DataScape](https://eodatascape.datakind.org/) product which you can further explore and use for this DataKit as needed.
+We’ve [stored this data here](https://github.com/datakind/datakit-housing-event/tree/523ba85ade447bd7087bae0a9d41a23443bf25a6/housing-data) for you to work with.
+These datasets are sourced from DataKind’s own [Economic Opportunity Datascape](https://eodatascape.datakind.org/) product which you can further explore and use for this DataKit as needed.

-Challenges can be found in the [Discussions](https://github.com/datakind/datakit-housing-event/discussions) area of the repository....
+Looking for more data?
+We’ve also started a resource here with additional datasets to use.
+Please share here if you extract any of this data so that others can use it, and please add to this list if you find other sources!